arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ## Methods

 As mentioned in the previous section, a **method** is essentially a sequence of statements whose purpose is either to calculate a desired value or to perform a desired action or sequence of actions.

+Before we begin discussing methods, lets go on a short linguistic tangent.
+Formally, functions and methods are not the same thing; methods are associated with a class or object, and functions are not.
+However, programmers in general choose to ignore this difference and use the words "method" and "function" interchangeably.
+Technically, there are no "functions" in Java, as everything is associated with a class or object, but nonetheless you'll hear the word "function" used in place of "method" in almost any context.
+The online debugger that we'll discuss later in this lab refers to methods as functions.
+This is a the programming equivalent of the Oxford comma.

+TLDR: as far as Java is concerned, "function" and "method" mean the same thing.

 ### Declaring and Defining `static` Methods